BestTimesToVisit.com Logo

 attraction

-Step back in time by visiting Independence Hall as the first tour of the day begins.
-Witness the very room where the Declaration of Independence and the U.S. Constitution were debated and adopted, feeling the weight of history in the quiet morning air before the crowds descend.
+Secure your timed tickets in advance and be among the first to enter Independence Hall.
+Witnessing the Assembly Room where the Declaration of Independence and the U.S. Constitution were debated and adopted feels incredibly profound in the quiet morning hours, before the crowds descend.

 Best time: Apr-Oct